Luca Marrone: Bari (loan)

 On 26 August 2017 Marrone joined Bari.

 Second loan to Hellas Verona

 On 4 August 2018, Marrone re-joined Verona on another season-long loan with an obligation to buy.

 Loan to Crotone

 On 29 August 2019, Marrone joined Crotone on loan until 30 June 2020.

 Monza

 On 31 August 2021, Marrone joined Serie B side Monza on a permanent deal.
 He made his debut on 11 September, in a 1–1 league draw against SPAL.

+Lecco

+On 30 August 2023, Marrone signed a two-year contract with Lecco.
+On 1 February 2024, he was loaned to Cremonese, with an option to buy.

 International career

 Marrone made his debut with the Italy under-21 squad on 13 October 2009, under coach Pierluigi Casiraghi, in a qualifier match against Bosnia and Herzegovina.
 In March 2010, he scored his first goal for the Azzurrini, a 20-yard volley in a 2–0 victory over Hungary to put them second in their qualifying group.
 Under former Primavera coach Ciro Ferrara, he continued to be a regular.

 Style of play

 A central midfielder skilled in retrieving balls and restarting plays, Marrone is also gifted with a good shot.
 He prefers the role of playmaker in front of the defense, however he can be used if necessary as a centre-back.